aphp/edsnlp/docs/pipelines/ner/score.md

 #  'version_year': None}
 ```

-The TNM score was developed with S. Priou, B. Rance and E. Kempf [@kempf:hal-03519085].
+The TNM score is based on the developement of S. Priou, B. Rance and E. Kempf [@kempf:hal-03519085].

 ## Implementing your own score